YorkEarwaker/Application/README.md

 # Application
 Application layer things, organisation logic, organisation process automation, organisation services,

-The things within which application run.
+The things within which an application runs.
+The application of doing things themselves.
+The application of human motivation.

 Platform systems
 * Application server